PSMusicalRoc/RPIHackathon2023/README.md

 - TJ Hatch - RPI Class of 2026

-usage: python -m flask --app RPIHackathon2023 run from the folder OUTSIDE RPIHACKATHON2023
+usage: python -m flask run

 will run on 127.0.0.1, put "http://127.0.0.1:5000/" into browser